IBM/MAX-Human-Pose-Estimator/README.md

 $ jupyter notebook
 ```

 This will start the notebook server.
-You can open the simple demo notebook by clicking on `demo.ipynb`.
+You can open the simple demo notebook by clicking on `samples/demo.ipynb`.

 ### 5. Development